NRCTM-bioinfo/MM-CAR-T/README.md

 # MM-CAR-T

- Code for CAR-T therapy of multiple myeloma
+This tutorial includes basic codes for CAR-T therapy of multiple myeloma project, including data pre-processing, quality control, and visualization.